Healthcare and accessibility in Erie County

 EVS analyzes the data in each topic category using indicators, which report a targeted and digestible number, rate, or amount to represent Erie County as a whole.
 While this does not cover every aspect of the topic, it assists in establishing Erie's performance relative to the prior year(s).
 The indicators for the Health: Healthcare topic are:

 This indicator measures the percentage of the total Erie County population that has health insurance for tha latest data set.
-The trend for Insured with Healthcare was up and better for the 2017 to 2019 period with a reported increase of +2.0% within the County.
+The trend for Insured with Healthcare was up and better for the 2020-2022 period with a reported increase within the County.